a student with pink hair and clothing smiling at their cell phone

 Through its pilot texting program, Peak Education found that “open” texting—personalized, relationship-building text messages sent from academic advisors or counselors—significantly correlated with GPA increases.

-And it wasn’t just among superstar students; the greatest benefits were experienced by learners identified as “high-need”, those who struggled with low GPAs during the first few months of the COVID-19 pandemic.
+And it wasn’t just among superstar students; the greatest benefits were experienced by learners identified as “high-need,” those who struggled with low GPAs during the first few months of the COVID-19 pandemic.

-Greater GPA increases correlated with greater reply frequencies.
+In Peak Education’s pilot study, greater GPA increases correlated with greater reply frequencies.
 In other words, the more students received—and responded to—text messages from their academic advisor, the more likely those learners were to boost their grades.

 Everyone prefers to consume content and interact with messaging that feels like it was written just for them.
 That’s always been true.

 But Generation Z has especially limited tolerance for impersonal communication.
-From the time most Gen Z-ers were adolescents, Netflix, Amazon, Instagram and other giants of the digital industry have taught them to expect hyper-personalized delivery—and only that.
+From the time most Gen Z-ers were adolescents, Netflix, Amazon, Instagram, and other giants of the digital industry have taught them to expect hyper-personalized delivery—and only that.
 It’s no surprise, then, that the vast majority of Gen Z-ers believe websites will know what they’re looking for before they tell it.

 Equally notable is that students rarely cultivate these relationships intentionally.
 In the Elon study, 85% of students with a staff or faculty mentor say the relationship “developed on its own,” perhaps indicating that staff took the first steps.